DCMLab/pitchtypes/docs/index.rst

    types/spelled
    types/enharmonic
    types/frequencies
+   types/harmonic

-A library for handling musical pitches and intervals in a systematic way.
+A library for **handling musical pitches and intervals in a systematic way**.
 For other (and mostly compatible) implementations see:

 - `Pitches.js <https://github.com/DCMLab/Pitches.jl>`_ (Julia)